Knowlegde center

 Manufacturer

-The manufacturer is responsible for ensuring that all cables are tested and certified by the appropriate authorities.
+The manufacturer is responsible for ensuring that all cables have been tested and certified by the relevant authorities.

 Importer/Distributor

-The importer/distributor is responsible for supplying certified cables and must be able to demonstrate the certificates.
+The importer/distributor is responsible for supplying certified cables and will have to be able to prove the certificates.

 Installer/Automation

-The installer/automator is responsible for ensuring that the correct cable is used at the site.
+The installer/automation technician is responsible for ensuring that the correct cable is used on site.

 Client

-The client is responsible for providing information about the building / activities so that the correct cable can be selected.
+The client is responsible for providing information about the building/work, so that the right cable can be selected.

-Euroclass(ca) Fire plating and heat output (fuel contribution) Smoke development Burning falling particles Corrosivity/acidity
+Euroclass(ca) Fire plating and heat release (fuel contribution) Smoke development Burning falling particles Corrosiveness/acidity

 Aca No